Togar-GitHub/Grace-Clinic/README.md

 ## Introduction

 This is a full-stack built with React, Redux-Toolkit, Express, Sqlite3/PostgreSQL.
 The application features user authentication, which allows users to login, sign-up, logout, and use a demo user login for easy access.
-This application also includes 5 major CRUD features with 1 partial and yet can be full CRUD but related to another table in deletion:
+This application also includes 6 CRUD features:

-1. User
+1. User table
-2. Review
+2. Review table
-3. Service
+3. Service table
-4. CPT
+4. CPT table
-5. Appointment
+5. Appointment table
-6. Chart table will have Create, Read, Update and Delete in relation to the User
+6. Chart table

 ## Getting started